mocacookiecrubmle/abduljepg/README.md

 - 👋 Hi, I’m Abdul
 - 👀 I’m interested in generating insights to problems using data analysis
-- 🌱 I’m currently learning advanced SQL and practising data science libraries in python
+- 🌱 I’m currently a beginner in data science focussing on machine learning
 - I also spend my time in creating dashboards in Tableau and Power BI
-- :coffee: I work as a Certified Barista Trainer at Starbucks and I'm very passionate about it
+- :coffee: Currenly I work as a Daily Operations Store Leader at Starbucks and I'm very passionate about it
 - 📫 Reach me on anuabdul1@gmail.com